aciurlik/Summer-Research/README.md

         as in "any GER", "any TA," "HST 141," or "HST 141-02"
 ## Background

 The objects in this program are divided into three major groups - the Data group, the File group, and the GUI group.
     Data objects handle the actual schedule - the main class in this group is the Schedule class.
-This group includes classes like Requirement, ScheduleElement, and Schedule.
+This group includes classes like Requirement, ``ScheduleElement``, and ``Schedule``.
 Only Schedule should be allowed to request user events from the GUI group, other classes should simply inform Schedule that user intervention may be required.
     File groups handle collection of raw data from furman.
 Currently they use files to do so.
 File classes should be the ONLY classes that use files in any way - all other classes can only use strings provided by file classes.